Chapter 26

 September National Children Cancer Awareness Month . . .

-knew” September, like every month is set aside to create awareness for
+But “who knew” September, like every month is set aside to create awareness for

 “something important to someone or group of folks”.